 The Love to Teach and Perform

 Throughout her life, her love of performing and teaching was fostered by her parents and influential music teachers.
 While a college student she was awarded fellowships to the Aspen Music Festival and School and the Amelia Island Chamber Music Festival.
 The fellowship opportunities instilled a sense of gratitude and purpose and shaped the way Nina teaches and performs.

 Performance and teaching opportunities have taken her to concert halls, universities, and festivals in the United States, Europe, and Asia.
-In Houston, Texas, Nina maintains an active performance schedule.
-In recent years she has performed with local chamber ensembles including the Kolonneh String Quartet, the Axiom Quartet (2015-2018), Aperio, and the Texas New Music Ensemble.
+Nina maintains an active performance schedule.
+In recent years she has performed with local chamber ensembles including the Kolonneh String Quartet, the Axiom Quartet (2015-2018), Aperio, and the Texas New Music Ensemble in Houston, TX.
 As an ardent supporter of new music, she has premiered new works for string quartet, solo viola, viola and cello, and viola and dance.

 In addition to performing, she enjoys opportunities as a guest clinician and lecturer at schools and festivals.
-Currently, Nina serves as the Adjunct Instructor of Viola at Sam Houston State University and runs a thriving teaching studio in Houston, TX.
+Nina served as the Director of Operations for Brazos Music in Houston, TX until early 2023.
+She now runs a thriving teaching studio out of her home in Northeast Florida where she offers online and in-person lessons.
+With over half a decade of experience teaching in higher education, Nina seeks to prepare students for more than just their musical goals.
+Working with university students inspired her to reach out beyond the college classroom and work with musicians from a variety of backgrounds and abilities.
 By combining compassion, kindness, clear direction, and high quality instruction Nina provides a safe and nurturing environment for students.